 Home staging is a strategy that allows you to showcase your home’s best assets.
-Your home is able to look its best without the added costs of renovation.
+Your home looks its best without the added costs of renovation.
 Instead, a home stager can accentuate existing space with trendy decor and new furniture (all of which can be rented).
 The goal of home staging is to appeal to any and all buyers, setting yourself up for the best purchase offer.

 The basics of home staging

 Home staging is more than cleaning and decluttering, and it goes beyond interior design.
-If you’re not yet ready to hire a home stager but are interested in dabbling in some basic staging techniques, give these projects a try.
+It's about making space feel comfortable and inviting.
+If you’re not ready to hire a home stager but are interested in dabbling in some basic techniques, give these projects a try.

 Make it less personal.
-You want the prospective buyer to be able to picture themselves in your home, so don’t let your family pictures distract their vision.
-Replace tabletop photo frames with knick knacks.
+You want the prospective buyer to picture themselves in your home, so don’t let family pictures distract their vision.
+Replace tabletop photo frames with knick-knacks.
 Consider using a small mirror or wall sconce to replace framed wall photos.
-If it makes sense, you can even leave the space empty.
+If it makes sense, leave the space empty.
 Less can be more.

 Give each room a purpose.
-Understand the latest trends when it comes to color, accent decor, and room layout.
-A main living area can be painted neutral colors, but have pillows with bright colors.
-Maybe an oversized kitchen has unused space that can be turned into a breakfast nook.
-By creating space and/or provoking feelings of comfort, you make it easy for the prospective buyer to fall in love with your home.
+Understand the latest color, accent decor, and room layout trends.
+Paint your main living area with neutral colors, but use pillows with bright colors as accents.
+Turn unused kitchen space into a breakfast nook.
+By creating space or provoking feelings of comfort, you make it easy for the prospective buyer to fall in love with your home.

 Stage your home for less

 Once you’ve completed the above “basic” projects, you may spark an interest in doing more.
-Yet, you still may be hesitant to spend a lot of money.
-Have no fear.
+Don't let worries about money get in the way.
 There are affordable ways to stage your home without breaking the bank.
 Consider one (or some) of these strategies.

 Stage important rooms first.
 You don’t have to stage every room in your home to enjoy the benefits home staging can offer.
 Start with the living room, followed by the master bedroom, and the kitchen.
 You’ll receive the most attention and the most value when it comes to your investment.